 Where the combined impact of several developments creates the need for infrastructure in an area, it may be necessary for developer contributions to be pooled to allow the infrastructure to be secured in a fair and equitable way.
 Pooling may take place both between developments, and between Sandwell and other local authorities where there is a cross-boundary impact.

 Viability issues can vary significantly from site to site and are often caused by poor ground conditions, the extent of which cannot be accurately assessed until the planning application stage.
-Therefore, to maximise delivery of affordable housing over the plan period, it is important that affordable housing is sought on all eligible sites and that viability is will be assessed on a site-by-site basis where required.
+Therefore, to maximise delivery of affordable housing over the plan period, it is important that affordable housing is sought on all eligible sites and that viability will be assessed on a site-by-site basis where required.

 Planning obligations currently deliver local infrastructure improvements necessary to mitigate the impact of development on the local area.
 Examples include affordable housing provision, access improvements, open space and residential services.